RfidResearchGroup/proxmark3/README.md

   - Added script `legic.lua` for display and edit Data of Legic-Prime Tags (icsom)
   - Added the experimental HITAG_S support (spenneb)
   - Added topaz detection to `hf search` (iceman)
-  - Fixed the silent mode for 14b to be used inside 'hf search' (iceman)
+  - Fixed the silent mode for 14b to be used inside `hf search` (iceman)

 ---
 Give me a hint, and I'll see if I can't merge in the stuff you have.